An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Introduction

-In contrast to strongly damped wave equations, which exhibit completely nonresonant behavior, the study of periodic solutions for weakly damped wave equations is complicated by the possible occurrence of resonances.
-To exclude such effects, additional assumptions must be imposed.
-As shown by Dafermos \cite{dafermos}, weak damping does not, in general, suppress resonances, owing to the qualitative differences between the spectra in the weakly and strongly damped (``parabolic'') cases.
-For results on periodic and almost periodic solutions of weakly damped wave equations, we refer the reader, for example, to \cite{Diagana,feireisl,KmRe,mawhin,Nakao1,Nakao2,Webb} and the references therein.
+Although strong damping suppresses classical resonance phenomena, the emergence of (almost) periodic solutions indicates a balance between (almost) periodic forcing and the dissipative and other stabilizing mechanisms inherent in the system.
+In contrast, the study of periodic and almost periodic solutions for weakly damped wave equations is more subtle, due to the possible occurrence of resonances.
+To rule out such effects, additional assumptions are typically required.
+For results on periodic and almost-periodic solutions of weakly damped wave equations, we refer the reader, for example, to \cite{AP,BH,Feireisl,KmRe,Nakao2} and the references therein.

-The study of inverse periodic and almost periodic problems for strongly damped wave equations is motivated by applications in viscoelasticity, thermoelasticity, and structural acoustics.
-In these settings, materials and structures are often subjected to long-time periodic or quasi-periodic external forces.
+Monographs \cite{BY,lesnic} provide an extensive account of inverse problems with applications in science and engineering, encompassing models based on damped wave equations.
+In applications, materials and structures are often subjected to long-time periodic or quasi-periodic external forces.
 Identifying system parameters from such repeated excitations becomes essential for diagnostics, monitoring, and control.

-Recovering the temporal factor $g(t)$ is of particular interest, as it represents the time modulation of a known spatially localized action $f_1(x)$ and determines the periodic or almost periodic response of the system.
+Recovering the temporal factor~$g(t)$ is of particular interest, as it represents the time modulation of a known spatially localized action $f_1(x)$ and determines the periodic or almost periodic response of the system.

-Similar inverse source identification problems, including separable sources, are classical in the theory of inverse problems for PDEs (see, e.g., \cite{cristofol,isakov,Mehraliyev}), and the analysis of periodic and almost periodic regimes of evolution equations with damping is closely related to the general theory of long-time behavior and regularity for dissipative systems (e.g., \cite{chueshov,Cuevas,Joelma,Hongyan}).